s-t-u-t-z/JAMF-Scripts/Adobe_Install_Updates/README.md

 <h1>Adobe - Install Updates</h1>

-<h3>There are two version of this script one for a Policy that can be ran during a patching window.
+<h3>There are two version of this script one for a normal Policy that can be ran during a patching window.
 The other is a Self Service policy that can be ran anytime.</h3><br>

 <b>(1) RUM Log (/var/tmp):</b><br>